mschoene/myGym/README.md

 Please see our blog post for a detailed description and result analysis.
 [blog post](https://thedingodile.github.io/Robotics/Weighing-My-Options.html)

-This repository is a clone of the [myGym], please refer to its documentation for further customizations.
+This repository is a clone of the [myGym](https://github.com/incognite-lab/myGym), please refer to its documentation for further customizations.

 ![alt text](myGym/weighingImg.png)